trychlos/pwix-seo-prerender/README.md

 ## Cookies and comparable technologies

-As a server-side only package, this one doesn't use any cookie.
+The package doesn't use any cookie.

 ---
 P. Wieser